giesselmann/nanopype/docs/installation/src.md

     python3 scripts/setup_path.py /path/to/INSTALL_PREFIX

 to make Nanopype aware of the installed tools.
-This will create a .pth file in your python3 installation, modifying the PATH temporarily on python startup.
+This will create a .pth file in your python3 installation, modifying some environment variables temporarily on python startup.
 Alternatively you can run the following line once or append it to your ~/.bashrc.
 Note that in cluster environments this is not necessarily changing the PATH on all nodes!

     export PATH=/path/to/INSTALL_PREFIX/bin:$PATH
+    export HDF5_PLUGIN_PATH=/path/to/INSTALL_PREFIX/lib

 To deactivate a virtual python environment after installation or usage of the pipeline just type: